-Kathleen Latham is a writer who lives outside of Boston, MA.
-Twice nominated for Best Small Fictions, she has won a Highly Commended Bridport Prize for flash fiction and placed third in the Bath Flash Fiction Award.
-She’s been short or longlisted by such publications as Fractured Lit, The Masters Review, Msxlexia, New Flash Fiction Review, Reflex Fiction, and The Southeast Review.
-You can follow her through the social media links below.
+Kathleen Latham is a poet and short fiction writer who lives outside of Boston, MA.
+Twice nominated for Best Small Fictions and once for Best of the Net, her work has also received the Bridport Prize (Highly Commended), the Bath Flash Fiction Award, and the Writer’s Digest Short Short Story Competition Grand Prize.
+Her debut poetry collection The Ones (Kelsay Books, 2024) was an Eric Hoffer Book Award nominee.
+Kathleen has been short or longlisted by such publications as Fractured Lit, The Masters Review, Msxlexia, New Flash Fiction Review, Reflex Fiction, and The Southeast Review.
+You can follow her at @lathamwithapen or through the social media links below.

 recent news